What is a SEN Teaching Assistant Diploma?

-Typically offered at Level 2 or Level 3, these diplomas provide foundational understanding of special educational needs alongside practical strategies for supporting diverse learners.
-The qualification demonstrates to employers that you possess both the theoretical knowledge and practical capabilities to make a meaningful difference in inclusive education settings .
+Typically offered at Level 2 or Level 3, these diplomas provide a foundational understanding of special educational needs alongside practical strategies for supporting diverse learners.
+The qualification demonstrates to employers that you possess both the theoretical knowledge and practical capabilities to make a meaningful difference in inclusive education settings.

 Why These Skills Matter in UK Education